wds4/DCoSL/bounties/README.md

 ## Phases 2-5 bounties: to be determined

+Basically, this thing is already built and working.
+All you have to do is copy it and give it a great UX.

 # [Curated Graphs](./curatedGraphs)

 A prototype is under contstruction in Pretty Good Apps, under the name: Curated Channels.
 Once Curated Lists bounties are complete, bounties will be offered to refactor Curated Graphs as a web app.
 Other proposals will also be entertained.